Table of Contents

 A Journey Through Time

-The 7-string guitar wasn’t born yesterday; its evolution has been a slow burn, emerging from its 6-string predecessor to offer musicians greater range and versatility.
+The 7-string guitar wasn’t born yesterday; its evolution has been a slow burn.
+It emerged from its 6-string predecessor to offer musicians greater range and versatility.

-The additional string, commonly tuned to a low B in electric guitars or different notes in other variations, has allowed musicians to push boundaries, both in creativity and technical execution.
-For an in-depth look at how this fascinating instrument evolved, make sure to check out From Folk to Metal: The Story Behind 7-String Guitars.
+The additional string, commonly tuned to a low B in electric guitars or different notes in other variations, has allowed musicians to push boundaries in creativity and technical execution.
+For an in-depth look at how this fascinating instrument evolved, check out From Folk to Metal: The Story Behind 7-String Guitars.

 Genres and Adaptations

 The beauty of the 7-string guitar lies in its adaptability.
-It has found a home in an array of musical genres, from the intricate compositions in jazz to the heavy riffs in metal.
+It has found a home in various musical genres, from the intricate jazz compositions to the heavy metal riffs.

 Folk musicians also utilize its additional string for more complex harmonic structures, and classical players have exploited its wider range for more expansive compositions.